julydate/hexo-static-cos/README.md

 - **enable** - Whether to open Tencent cloud object storage (See [qcloud cos](https://cloud.tencent.com/product/cos/details))
 - **domain** - Tencent cloud object storage or CDN domain name (not need http/https)
 - **onlypost** - Whether to replace only article resources
+- **priority** -  Priority value, lower priority value means that it will be executed first (default 10)
 - **img** - Whether to replace the html img tag, the following items are the same

 # 中文文档